-Upon completion, there will be a net increase in available housing of 105 beds.
-However, it is the College's plan to take off line but not dispose of an equivalent number of inferior quality beds.
-This provides the College with flexibility in its housing offering should enrollment increase above projected levels.
-The student center provides the types of facilities more and more commonly found on college campuses and expected by prospective students.
+Upon completion, there will be a net increase in available housing of 188 beds.
+The College plans, however, to take off-line an equivalent number of inferior quality beds located on its North Campus.
+For the first time Saint Michael's will be able to house all of its students on its main campus.
+This provides the College with flexibility in its housing offering should enrollment increase above projected levels and the increase in apartment style accommodations will enhance the housing experience for seniors and juniors.

-The College has received all permits and approvals necessary for commencement of construction of the Project.
+The College has obtained all permits and approvals necessary for commencement of construction of the Project.